elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-the-average-rate-of-change-help-in-describing-the-behavior-of-a-function-graph.md

 url: /learn/mathematics/questions/how-can-the-average-rate-of-change-help-in-describing-the-behavior-of-a-function-graph
 score: -1.0
 related_article1:
-    id: 163811
+    id: 163812
-    title: What are the different types of slopes a function can have?
+    title: >-
+        How is the slope formula adapted for non-linear functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-different-types-of-slopes-a-function-can-have
+    url: /learn/mathematics/questions/how-is-the-slope-formula-adapted-for-nonlinear-functions
 related_article2:
-    id: 163819
+    id: 163808
-    title: What are the domain and range characteristics of square root functions?
+    title: >-
+        How can the average rate of change be calculated using a graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-domain-and-range-characteristics-of-square-root-functions
+    url: /learn/mathematics/questions/how-can-the-average-rate-of-change-be-calculated-using-a-graph
 related_article3:
+    id: 163815
+    title: >-
+        What are the key characteristics of quadratic functions?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-are-the-key-characteristics-of-quadratic-functions
+related_article4:
     id: 163818
+    title: >-
-    title: How does the average rate of change of an exponential function differ over various intervals?
+        How does the average rate of change of an exponential function differ over various intervals?
     subject: Mathematics
     url: /learn/mathematics/questions/how-does-the-average-rate-of-change-of-an-exponential-function-differ-over-various-intervals
-related_article4:
-    id: 163823
-    title: How can key features of a function be identified from its graph?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-can-key-features-of-a-function-be-identified-from-its-graph
 related_article5:
-    id: 163813
+    id: 163815
-    title: What is a piecewise linear function and why are intervals important in its structure?
+    title: >-
+        What are the key characteristics of quadratic functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-piecewise-linear-function-and-why-are-intervals-important-in-its-structure
+    url: /learn/mathematics/questions/what-are-the-key-characteristics-of-quadratic-functions
 ---

 &nbsp;